Dreyer1416/fastai/README.md

-EGG data and code trying to detect when someone is thinking about closing its hand
+EGG data and code for trying to detect when someone is thinking about closing its hand